Deedone/highheat/README.md

   --dryrun, -n          Dry run
   --noconfirm, -y       Do not confirm commands

-Examples:
 If target is an image, you can specify additional subpath to be used inside the unpacked image.
 Example:
     hh deploy linux host:/tftpdir/uInitrams,/path/to/linux

+Linux project handles both Kernel image and DTB files, depending on target path.
+Example:
+    hh deploy linux host:/tftpdir/uInitrams,/path/to/linux
+    hh deploy linux host:/tftpdir/uInitrams,/path/to/file.dtb

+Other examples:

     Edit xen from DomD:
         hh edit domd xen